yarnpkg/yarn/README.md

   <a href="https://codecov.io/github/facebook/kpm"><img alt="Coverage Status" src="https://img.shields.io/codecov/c/github/facebook/kpm/master.svg?style=flat"></a>
 </p>

+---

 At Facebook we use npm heavily for all of our JavaScript projects.
 Unfortunately npm is lacking in key areas that are important to us.
-The changes we've made are very extensive and would require significant changes to npm including the internal architecture and workflow for casual users.
+The changes we've made are quite extensive and require significant changes to npm including the internal architecture and workflow for casual users.

-kpm is written from scratch and uses the npm registry to install modules, it's completely compatible with the ecosystem and it just an alternative to the npm client.
+kpm is written from scratch and uses the existing npm registry for module hosting, it's completely compatible with the ecosystem and is only an alternative to the npm client.

 ## Features